 When the internal clock is used, a wait is initiated until the received data are read and the next data are written.
-A wait will not be intiated if even one data word has been written.
+A wait will not be initialed if even one data ward has been written.

-Note: Waits are also canceled by writing to a DBR not being used as the transmit/received data buffer register; therefore, do not use such DBR for other applications.
+Note: The wait is also canceled by writing to a DBR not being used as a transmit data buffer registers; therefore, during SIO do not use such DBR for other applications.